You may not be aware that CBD products are diluted with some type of plant-based fat known as a carrier oil.

 MCT oil.
 This is widely considered one of the best carrier oils for CBD.
 MCT stands for "medium chain triglycerides," meaning the compound is made of carbon molecule chains that are neither very short nor very long.
 Triglycerides are the most common fats in the human body.

 The unique chemical structure of MCT oil allows for it to be metabolized directly by the liver, which enhances the bioavailability of the CBD.
-Coconut oil, palm kernel oil and dairy products contain MCTs, which have also been shown to have therapeutic benefits of their own, including antibacterial properties, skin health and cognitive enhancement.
+Coconut oil, palm kernel oil and dairy products contain MCTs, which have also been shown to have benefits of their own, including antibacterial properties, skin health and cognitive enhancement.
 Moreover, MCT oil adds very little (if any) flavor and has no odor, making it perfect for use in tinctures.

 Hemp seed oil.
 Hemp seed oil has many health benefits as it is loaded with an abundance of important nutrients.
 It is rich in omega 3 and omega 6 fatty acids.
 It has been shown to reduce inflammation, and can promote overall heart health.